scribe-project/NBTaleBroadPhoneticClasses/README.md

 # NBTaleBroadPhoneticClasses
-Definition of broad phonetic classes for phone recognition on the NB Tale corpus
+Definition of broad phonetic classes for phone recognition on the NB Tale corpus.
+NOTE: this is work in progress: refer to the Perl scripts in NTNUMods instead for the time being.

 ## Data preparation
 the initial definition of the dictionary in `broad_classes.py` was obtained with the following command (in the NB Tale root directory)